400 Lake Shore

-400 Lake Shore Drive is an approved project in the Streeterville neighborhood of Chicago, on the site of the previously proposed Chicago Spire development.
-It features two connected towers with a height of 875 feet (267 m) for the northern tower, and 765 feet (233 m) for the southern tower.
+400 Lake Shore is a skyscraper complex under construction in the Streeterville neighborhood of Chicago, on the site of the previously proposed Chicago Spire development.
+The development is on a prominent site on the Chicago River and Lake Shore Drive at the Link Bridge.
+Its plan features two connected residential towers with a height of 875 feet (267 m) for the northern tower, and 765 feet (233 m) for the southern tower.
+The first phase of the construction also includes the long awaited landscaping and build-out of DuSable Park, as a public park for the Chicago Park District at the mouth of the Chicago River.

-Related Midwest is developing the project alongside the American architect and lead designer David Childs, of the architecture and urban planning firm Skidmore, Owings, and Merrill.
+Related Midwest is developing the project and the lead designer is David Childs, of the architecture and urban planning firm Skidmore, Owings, and Merrill.
 The project had undergone a number of revisions before its approval in 2020.
+Completion of the northern tower is scheduled for 2027.
+An official groundbreaking ceremony occurred in June 2024.

 Background

 Original plans for the site included the Santiago Calatrava-designed Chicago Spire, which would have been the second tallest building in the world at completion had it been built as planned.
 The project, led by Garrett Kelleher of the Shelbourne Development Group, fell through as a result of financial difficulties during the Great Recession.
 In 2010, after many lawsuits against Kelleher and Shelbourne, courts handed control of the site to a receiver.

-In 2013, Ireland's National Asset Management Agency (NAMA) put the site up for sale, and Shelbourne sought a court-approved reorganization plan to continue the Spire project; Related Midwest was one of the creditors of the plan, and purchased the debt associated with the property in June.
-In 2016, Shelbourne failed to make a required payment to Related Midwest, and after a lawsuit, Related was handed full control of the site.
+In 2013, Ireland's National Asset Management Agency (NAMA) put the site up for sale, and Shelbourne sought a court-approved reorganization plan to continue the Spire project.
+Related Midwest was one of the creditors of the plan, and purchased the debt associated with the property in June.
+In 2014, Shelbourne failed to make a required payment to Related Midwest, and after a lawsuit, Related was handed full control of the site.
 Related announced that they would not move forward with the Chicago Spire project.